microsoft/azure-software-radio/gr-azure-software-radio/README.md

 ### Resolutions to Common Problems During Installation and Tests
 For a list common problems and resolutions, please check our [FAQ](./docs/FAQ.md) to see if your issue has been addressed.

+## Examples
+The [examples](./examples) folder has a collection of flowgraphs and supporting files that illustrate common ways of using the blocks provided in this module.
+See the [README in the examples folder](./examples/README.md) to get started.

 ## Azure software radio Out of Tree Module Blocks

 ### Key Vault Block